-Guaibasaurids--Most Primitive Early Long-Necked Plant-Eating Dinosaurs (Chapter 22)

-Recent work shows that the most primitive members of the sauropodomorphs form a single group.
-Guaibasauridae.
+Guaibasaurids-Most Primitive Early Long-Necked Plant-Eating Dinosaurs (Chapter 22) Recent work shows that the most primitive members of the sauropodomorphs form a single group, Guaibasauridae.
 These genera are all small (1-2 m long), bipedal, and may have been omnivores rather than herbivores.

-Name Meaning Age Time Length Weight Where found Comments Agnosphitys unknown begetter Late Triassic (216.5-203.6 MYA) 2.3 ft (70 cm) Chicken England At first it was not certain if this is a dinosaur or just a very close relative, it is now recognized as a guaibasaurid.
-Chromogisaurus color land reptile, in reference to the Painted Valley of Argentina Late Triassic (228-216.5 MYA) 5 ft (1.5 m) Turkey Argentina Only known from a fragmentary skeleton.
-Eoraptor dawn thief Late Triassic (228-216.5 MYA) 3.3 ft (1m) Beaver Argentina Known from many skeletons, this is one of our best view of what early dinosaurs looked like.
+Name Meaning Age Time Length Weight Where found Comments Agnosphitys unknown begetter Late Triassic (228-204 MYA) 2.3 ft (70 cm) Chicken England At first it was not certain if this is a dinosaur or just a very close relative, it is now recognized as a guaibasaurid.
+Chromogisaurus color land reptile, in reference to the Painted Valley of Argentina Late Triassic (235-228 MYA) 5 ft (1.5 m) Turkey Argentina Only known from a fragmentary skeleton.
+Eoraptor dawn thief Late Triassic (235-228 MYA) 3.3 ft (1 m) Beaver Argentina Known from many skeletons, this is one of our best view of what early dinosaurs looked like.
 Long thought to be either a very primitive saurischian (as mentioned in the book) or as a primitive theropod more closely related to Tawa and the advanced theropods than to herrerasaurs.
 A study in early 2011 shows it to be a guaibasaurid instead!
-Guaibasaurus Rio Guaiba [Brazil] reptile Late Triassic (228-216.5 MYA) 6.6 ft (2 m) Beaver Brazil A slender early saurischian.
+Guaibasaurus Rio Guaiba [Brazil] reptile Late Triassic (235-228 MYA) 6.6 ft (2 m) Beaver Brazil A slender early saurischian.
 Once thought to be an intermediate between sauropodomorphs and theropods, then as the most primitive true theropod, but now as a primitive sauropodomorph.
-Panphagia all eater (that is to say, "omnivore") Late Triassic (228-216.5 MYA) 5 ft (1.5 m) Turkey Argentina One of the most completely-known early sauropodomorphs.
+Pampadromaeus runner of the grasslands Late Triassic (235-228 MYA) 5 ft (1.5 m) Turkey Brazil Another very primitive, slender Brazilian early saurischian.
+Not definitely in Guaibasauridae, but does seem to be an exceedingly primitive sauropodomorph.
+Rivals Eoraptor in its role as "most primitive appearing dinosaur".
+Panphagia all eater (that is to say, "omnivore") Late Triassic (235-228 MYA) 5 ft (1.5 m) Turkey Argentina One of the most completely-known early sauropodomorphs.
 Its head is very similar to that of Eoraptor .
 It has been interpreted as an omnivore (as indeed all the guaibasaurids may be).
-Saturnalia Saturnalia [Roman festival] Late Triassic (228-216.5 MYA) 5 ft (1.5 m) Turkey Brazil One of the most primitive sauropodomorphs.
+Saturnalia Saturnalia [Roman festival] Late Triassic (235-228 MYA) 5 ft (1.5 m) Turkey Brazil One of the most primitive sauropodomorphs.
 It was discovered during the festival of Carnival (celebrated in Brazil), so the describers decided to name it after a similar ancient festival.
-Not yet officially named Late Triassic (216.5-203.6 MYA) 5 ft (1.5 m) Turkey Zimbabwe An unnamed, and as yet undescribed, relative of Saturnalia.
+Not yet officially named Late Triassic (210-202 MYA) 5 ft (1.5 m) Turkey India An as-yet undescribed guaibasaurid, from the same site as Nambalia and Jaklapallisaurus.
+Not yet officially named Late Triassic (228-204 MYA) 5 ft (1.5 m) Turkey Zimbabwe An unnamed, and as yet undescribed, relative of Saturnalia.

-Other Primitive Sauropodomorphs-Most Primitive Early Long-Necked Plant-Eating Dinosaurs (Chapter 22) Primitive sauropodomorphs other than quaibasaurids.
+Other Primitive Sauropodomorphs-Most Primitive Early Long-Necked Plant-Eating Dinosaurs (Chapter 22) Primitive sauropodomorphs other than guaibasaurids.